-How the application is made?
+How is the application made?

-What is the procedure on successful application?
+What is the procedure on a successful application?

-If a decision has been reached in respect to one or more counts but not the full case, the judge explains to the jury that they should ignore the counts for which there is no case for the rest of the trial and at the end of such they will be directed to enter a not guilty verdict on those upon the judge’s direction.
+If a decision has been reached on an application of no case to answer in respect of one (or more) count of multiple counts (but not the full case), the judge will explain to the jury that they should ignore the counts for which there is no case to answer.
+At the end of the trial, they will be directed to enter a not guilty verdict on those counts on the judge’s direction.